-Many journals are available electronically through aggregated databases, which is subject to change according to the terms governing the library’s access to the content licenses.
-Access to some individual journal titles may change depending on the contractual agreements between the publishers and aggregators, thus individual libraries do not always have control of access to come electronic publications.
+Journals are available electronically through aggregated databases, which is subject to change according to the terms governing the library’s access to the content licenses.
+Access to some individual journal titles may change depending on the contractual agreements between the publishers and aggregators, thus individual libraries do not always have control over access to some electronic publications.
 If a journal title becomes unavailable through an aggregated database, the library will consider purchasing online access directly from the publisher.
-New journal titles, whether print or electronic, are considered ‘on probation’ for a period of two subscription years.
+New journal titles are considered ‘on probation’ for a period of two subscription years.
 At the end of that time the title will be evaluated and either continued or cancelled on the basis of use.

 Access to databases may be leased on an individual basis by the library, received as part of state grants or funding, or arranged through a consortial agreement.